alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 14,
+  slide_image2
+  filename="slide14.png"
-  :alt => "The circular arrows, with the word “globalisation” highlighted."
+  alt="The circular arrows, with the word “globalisation” highlighted."
 %}

 Second let's talk about **the downsides of globalisation**.